Old Fashioned Baked Mac and Cheese

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-Since this is traditional southern comfort food, the best way to serve it is with a side dish like collard greens or roasted broccoli and Brussels sprouts.
+Since this is traditional southern comfort food, I like to serve it with fried chicken, pork chops, or meatloaf.

 Can I make it ahead of time?